AskmyGP - the easy and fast way to ask for any kind of help from the Practice

 If you would like to register for Patient Access you will need to visit our reception desk to sign up for the service.
 You will need to do this in person and bring with you some form of photo ID such as a driving licence or passport.

-You can also register online by clicking here, but you will still need to come into the Practice with a form of photo ID to be able to complete the process and use the service.
+You can also register online, but you will still need to come into the Practice with a form of photo ID to be able to complete the process and use the service.

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the slot to someone else.
 We normally send a text message reminding you of an appointment.